 - Will you prepare to have solar awnings fitted above your windows?

-- Does your house have any flat-roofed areas, and could they be painted in reflective colors?
+- Does your house have any flat-roofed areas, and could the roofed areas be painted in reflective colors?

 - Will you prepare to build pergolas on your property?